 If you thaw your frozen soup in the fridge for the appropriate amount of time (about 24 hours), then the soup should stay good in the refrigerator for three to four days.

-If you defrosted your soup using a quicker method, then it’s best to toss what you don’t eat immediately.
+If you defrosted your soup using a quicker method, throw out what you don’t eat.

 As is the case with other types of frozen food, you’ll know if your soup has gone bad if it is discolored or foul-smelling.
 You may not be able to tell while it’s frozen, but you’ll definitely be able to tell once it’s thawed.